BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 * **`auto_transform`** - Transform the input [`TokenStream`] into the
   input of the api-function, and transform the output of the api-function into the output [`TokenStream`], by using [`From`].
-  It is useful when re-exporting some extern functions as APIs of the crate, where the functions can require `proc_macro2::TokenStream` as their input and output values of `proc_macro2::TokenStream`.
+  It is useful when re-exporting some extern functions as the APIs of the crate, where the functions can require `proc_macro2::TokenStream` as their input and output values of `proc_macro2::TokenStream`.